CederGroupHub/smol/README.md

 to help you get started.

 ### Contributing & Developing
-Please consider contributing even the smallest slightest idea.
+Please consider contributing even the smallest idea.
 The very best software comes from collaborative efforts.

 In case you have an idea, recommendation, problem or found a bug, but nothing